 Additional connection flights from SLC or other airports in the region serve Ogden (OGD) and Provo (PVU) on the Wasatch Front in the Northern Utah region, St. George (SGU) and Moab/Canyonlands (CNY) in the south.
 Some Mighty Five itineraries in Southern Utah may opt for flights through Las Vegas, which is about a 2.5-hour drive from Zion National Park and other top southwest Utah destinations.

 Experienced travelers say Amtrak's California Zephyr is one of the most beautiful train trips in North America.
 The Zephyr runs daily between Chicago and San Francisco.
 Utah stops include a staffed station in Salt Lake City and unstaffed stops in Provo, Helper and Green River.
 Amtrak bus service connects to Ogden.

-The Greyhound Bus Lines offer frequent service to and throughout Utah on its transcontinental routes along all interstates (I-15, I-84, I-80 and I-70) as well as to Denver along U.S. 40 and Moab along U.S. 191.
+If you prefer to go by bus, Greyhound Bus Lines offer frequent service to and throughout Utah on its transcontinental routes along all interstates (I-15, I-84, I-80 and I-70) as well as to Denver along U.S. 40 and Moab along U.S. 191.
 Greyhound provides the primary means of public transportation to Southern Utah.
-Salt Lake Express is launching service between St George and Springdale hotels as well (~$78) — and Springdale hotels have easy access to the free Zion National Park multipassenger shuttle system during the warmer months.
+Another affordable option to consider when planning your Utah trip is Salt Lake Express.
+Check for current specials and shuttle services between St George and Springdale hotels as well (~$78) — and keep in mind that Springdale hotels have easy access to the free Zion National Park multi-passenger shuttle system during the warmer months.